Introduction

 If you move into another character's line of sight, you are exposed to opportunity fire.
 If you take opportunity fire, regardless of whether or not you take damage, you must make a courage save.
 On a failed save, you must retreat and find cover.

 Opportunity fire is a free ranged attack against a combatant who enters your line of sight.
 You may take one opportunity attack per target so long as you have ammunition (if necessary).
+Any target you hit with opportunity fire must immediately retreat to a safe position and make a courage test or be pinned.

 The Hand-to-Hand Phase